IFRCGo/cbs/Design/readme.md

 # CBS Design
-The MVP design guide is made using [Balsamq mockups](https://balsamiq.com)
+The MVP design guide is made using [Balsamiq mockups](https://balsamiq.com)

 Here you can find the source file and a clickable pdf

-notes:
+Notes:
 * The top bar is not active
-* Dashboards not added jet
+* Dashboards not added yet
-* Self-signup not added jet
+* Self-signup not added yet